conda/conda-build/docs/source/resources/define-metadata.rst

 Directory names are also supported, and they recursively include contents.

-.. warning:: Files installed to the prefix by host dependencies will be matched by glob expressions and included as contents of directories for explicit file lists.
+.. warning:: When defining `outputs/files` as a list, any file in the prefix (including those installed by host dependencies) matching one of the glob expressions is included in the output.

 .. code-block:: yaml